cr-267/cr-267/README.md

 ---

 ## 😄 Fun Facts
-- ⚡ Debugging > Sleeping
+- ⚡ Debugging sometimes feels like *detective work* 🕵️
-- 🧩 Solving **DSA problems** is my daily workout
+- 🧩 Solving **DSA problems** = my daily brain gym 🏋️
-- 📈 If there’s data, I’ll definitely try to visualize it
+- 📈 If there’s data, I’ll definitely visualize it 📊
+- 🎮 When not coding, I’m probably gaming or exploring AI tools

 ---

 ✨ *“Great code is 10% syntax and 90% problem solving.”* ✨

+---